 To overcome all the problems with smart sizing and still be able to use AdSense responsive ads, one can define the sizes for each device width.
 The result will be:

-- you know that the sizes fit (because you defined them)
+- the ad’s sizes fit (because you defined them)

-- you can define the best performing ad sizes
+- you can specify the best performing ad sizes

 - you can analyze the performance of each creative size in the AdSense reports

-In the rest of this tutorial I am going to show you how to set up the responsive ads sizes manually without any need to code.
+In the rest of this tutorial, I will show you how to manually set up the responsive ad sizes without any need to code.

 1. Create an AdSense ad